killswitch-GUI/IsDebuggerPresent/README.md

 This, of course, is a contrived example and is very simple, it should be noted that all samples are compiled for Win32 (x86).
 All of the code was compiled with Visual Studio 2017 C++.

 After some initial analysis of the binary, it was flagged with 10/65 on Virus Total [WIN32-Recon.exe](https://www.virustotal.com/#/file/9284a09d7019210b6ba56715061578f816e7cef9e3a58cbe67b638277b2f5491/detection).
-For one simple API call, this isn't an idea as you can imagine.
+For one simple API call, this isn't ideal as you can imagine.
 So let's take this a step further.

 ## NtQueryInformationProcess() Method Using PEB
 Using undocumented Windows API comes with a price in many cases, this requires specific API calls to load the proper function calls required.
-This can be subverted, not in this case.
-I think starting with the code will be ideal and working through ti step by step: https://github.com/killswitch-GUI/IsDebuggerPresent/tree/master/PEB-Recon
+This can be subverted if needed, in this case I opted out of that as its offten not done to hide GetProcAddress().
+I think starting with the code will be ideal and working through it step by step: https://github.com/killswitch-GUI/IsDebuggerPresent/tree/master/PEB-Recon

 ```
 // PEB-Recon.cpp : Defines the entry point for the console application.